Beth-Watt/Beth-Watt/README.md

 #What I'm Working On

--Finishing the IBM Hands-On Linux & Shell Scripting course -Building out this portfolio with lab documentation from my Google Cybersecurity Certificate work -Starting the TryHackMe SOC Level 1 path next
+Finishing the IBM Hands-On Linux & Shell Scripting course Building out this portfolio with lab documentation from my Google Cybersecurity Certificate work Starting the TryHackMe SOC Level 1 path next

 #Certifications